Public Interest Journalism Fund

 - take into account additional information provided by NZ On Air and Te Māngai Pāho staff.

-Depending on the size of the funding round, not all applications will be discussed by the panel due to time constraints, with the conversation generally focussed on applications with the most likelihood of success.
-We ask external assessors to provide us with constructive commentary that substantiates their recommendations.
+Depending on the size of the funding round, not all applications were discussed by the panel due to time constraints, with the kōrero generally focussed on applications with the most likelihood of success.
+We asked external assessors to provide us with constructive commentary that substantiated their recommendations.

 Round 1